coffee beans

 2. To get organically certified, coffee farmers need to pay.
 And it doesn’t come cheap.
 So, for many, the barriers to entry are just too high

 3. Coffee is a commodity that is well sought after by worldwide consumers.
-But, if the extra income from selling certified organic coffee doesn’t outstrip the costs of certification, there is little benefit to the farmers.
+But, if the extra income from selling certified organic coffee doesn’t cover the certification costs, then there’s little benefit to the farmers.

 money icon